iSOLveIT/protege_owl/_sources/index.rst.txt

 to create new instances and to create object and data property values for those instances as you did with the Hot and Medium individuals in chapter 6.
-However, that can be tedious so to spare you that uninteresting work I’ve developed a version of the Pizza ontology that has many individuals already created.
+However, that can be tedious so to spare you that uninteresting work I've developed a version of the Pizza ontology that has many individuals already created.
 That ontology should be identical to the ontology you have developed so far except with many additional individuals.